Publications

 Download

-Status Brief: Criminal Justice Planning In RI
+Status Brief: Criminal Justice Planning in RI

 RI has failed to create statewide goals or measures for the administration of justice across law enforcement, corrections and judiciary agencies.
 For such a large public investment, Rhode Islanders deserve more coordination, intention, and accountability.
 In early 2022, CHJT released a report about the lack of statewide criminal justice planning in RI.
 This report highlighted the need for an inter-agency strategic plan to improve public health and community safety, reduce costs and harm caused by the justice system, and improve statewide outcomes.
 We believe Rhode Islanders deserve a justice system that is fair, effective, and efficient.
-This follow up brief offers recommendations for RI to address the planning gaps between its justice agencies and other statewide planning efforts.
+This follow-up brief offers recommendations for RI to address the planning gaps between its justice agencies and other statewide planning efforts.
+Read more…

-RI's Criminal Legal System Investment
+RI's Criminal Legal System Investment (FY23)

 For our inaugural budget summary, we a providing an overview of new funding being allocated to agencies and projects related to three categories: (1) criminal justice infrastructure, (2) community investments, and (3) opioid and other substance use programming.
-If you have ideas for how this document should evolve in future years, please share them with us at: [email protected]
+Read more…

 Criminal Justice Planning In Rhode Island